 Inversine is our only commercial product generating revenue.
-Sales of Inversine generated revenue of \$815,000 for the year ended December 31, 2003 and \$584,000 for the nine months ended September 30, 2004.
+Sales of Inversine generated revenue of \$815,000 for the year ended December 31, 2003 and \$767,000 for the year ended December 31, 2004.
 We have entered into an exclusive distribution agreement with a third party for the distribution of Inversine.
 We do not have or use a sales force or actively promote Inversine.
 Accordingly, we do not anticipate any significant increase in Inversine sales.
 If any of the very limited number of physicians that most often prescribe Inversine were to cease to do so, revenue generated by Inversine sales would likely be substantially less.
 We have no other commercial products for sale and do not anticipate that we will have any other commercial products for sale for at least the next several years.

 Other revenue has consisted primarily of amounts earned for providing research and development services under our two collaboration agreements with Aventis and non-refundable upfront license fees that we received in connection with our first agreement with Aventis and our collaboration agreement with Dr. Falk Pharma.
 We recognize these non-refundable upfront license fees over the estimated research period of each of these agreements.
-We received research support payments from Aventis of \$1.4 million for the year ended December 31, 2002, \$1.3 million for the year ended December 31, 2003 and \$209,000 for the nine months ended September 30, 2004.
-The research term of our one continuing agreement with Aventis ended in December 2004, and we do not expect to receive any future research support payments.
+We received research support payments from Aventis of \$1.3 million for the year ended December 31, 2003 and \$338,000 for the year ended December 31, 2004.
+The research term of our continuing agreement with Aventis ended in December 2004, and we do not expect to conduct further research for which we would receive research support payments from Aventis.